 - Chrome will now display a confirmation dialog box listing the types of data that will be lost if you proceed.
 Read the message carefully and, if you’re sure, click Reset

-Verify whether hbpix file virus has been completely removed
+Verify whether Hbpix adware has been completely removed